ragiano215/equinox/DOCUMENTATION.md

   domain as understood by domain experts - see [Event Storming](https://en.wikipedia.org/wiki/Event_storming).
-Examples: _The customer favorited the item_, _the customer add SKU Y to their saved for later list_, _A charge of $200 was submitted successfully with transaction id X_.
+Examples: _The customer favorited the item_, _the customer add SKU Y to their saved for later list_, _a charge of $200 was submitted successfully with transaction id X_.

 - _State_ - derived representations established from Events.
 A given set of